yulingtianxia/MessageThrottle/README.md

 MTRule *rule = [s limitSelector:@selector(foo:) oncePerDuration:0.01]; // returns MTRule instance
 ```

-For more control of rule, you can use `mt_limitSelector:oncePerDuration:usingMode:onMessageQueue:`.
+For more control of rule, you can use `mt_limitSelector:oncePerDuration:usingMode:onMessageQueue:alwaysInvokeBlock:`.

 You can also start with a creation of `MTRule`: